The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Ellipticity

 where

-The factor of 2 arises because ellipticity is a spin-2 quantity, which means that it is invariant under rotations of integer multiples of $\pi$ (not $2\pi$).
+The factor of 2 arises because ellipticity is a spin-2 quantity, which means that it is invariant under rotations of integer multiples of $\pi$.
 See Figure~\ref{fig:ellipticity_visualizations}.
 The angle $\theta$ is usually defined as East of North.
 Its range can be $0-\pi$ or $\pm \frac{\pi}{2}$.

 $\epsilon_1$ represents the orientation of an ellipse relative to the direction where $\theta=0$ and $\epsilon_2$ represents the orientation relative to the direction where $\theta=\frac{\pi}{4}$.
 Note that $\epsilon_1$ and $\epsilon_2$ contain the same information (Figure~\ref{fig:ellipticity_visualizations}).
 When measured relative to another galaxy or the direction of the \gls{tidal field}, they are usually denoted as $\epsilon_+$ and $\epsilon_\times$, with the subscripts respectfully read as ``plus" and ``cross". $\epsilon_+ > 0$ indicates an alignment along the tidal field direction, and $\epsilon_+<0$ indicates a tangential orientation as seen in gravitational \gls{shear} (\rsec{shear}). $\epsilon_\times$ is equivalent to $\epsilon_2$.
-On average, $\epsilon_\times$ is 0 in the real Universe.
+On average, $\epsilon_\times$ is 0 for galaxies in an isotropic Universe.